All Episodes

 Taproot is being applied to the blockchain.

-So we have a situation where all of the blocks that have ever been processed up to this block here, do not have this extra layer of software.
+So we have a situation where all of the blocks that have ever been processed up to this block here do not have this extra layer of software.

-Thereafter, all of these blocks that are going to be processed will have uh taproot applied, and it'll just be part of the functioning of Bitcoin from this point on.
+And it'll just be part of the functioning of Bitcoin from this point on.

-To the Bitcoin protocol, okay, to the to the protocol underneath the Bitcoin as a um uh both as a blockchain blockchain and as a uh as a uh cryptocurrency.
+Taproot is a significant, significant improvement, all right, to the Bitcoin protocol, okay, to the protocol underneath the Bitcoin as a both as a blockchain and as a cryptocurrency.

-So the technology underneath there now has Taproot, which is going to give it these things, it doesn't make any difference to you.
+So the technology underneath there now has Taproot, which is going to give it these things.

-They're snores, it's a signature type.
+It's a signature type.

-Um patented, but but I won't go into that.
+Patented, but I won't go into that.

-because all of this stuff is going to be resonant within Taproot, which has its own protection layers, and so one of the failings in many people's understanding of Bitcoin was that all throughout Bitcoin's history in all of these blocks back here, there was this 80-byte um space, all right.
+And so one of the failings in many people's understanding of Bitcoin was that all throughout Bitcoin's history, in all of these blocks back here, there was this 80-byte space.

-And some people put you know, weird the you can you can actually make it expand any amount of of bytes, but there's this particular 80 byte space that uh is used in the processing of the blockchain itself that people just bitched and uh programmers just bitched and bitched and bitched, like well, why didn't you have that able to loop?
+And some people put, you know, weird, You can actually make it expand any amount of bytes, but there's this particular 80-byte space that is used in the processing of the blockchain itself that people just bitched, programmers just bitched and bitched and bitched.

-And And that was a security feature.
+And that was a security feature.

 And error correction was minimal because you had to get the fucker right because it disturbed the security aspect of the blockchain, the consensus aspect.

-So it was always a big problem for the people in blockchain because it was basically what's known as fall-through or cascade through programming, and thus you did not have uh smart contracts, you didn't have um uh self-aware uh scripts in your programs, uh this kind of thing, the way Ethereum does, right?
+And thus, you did not have smart contracts, you didn't have self-aware scripts in your programs, this kind of thing, the way Ethereum does, right?

 The way many of the other cryptocurrencies now do.